sva-dsi/2018-fall-course/README.md

 Readings are assigned to correspond with that week's assignment and class lesson.
 I'll be lecturing outside the readings with some references to them, and your assignments will allude to them too.
 Feel free to read ahead to make certain weeks easier.

-If and when possible, I will point you to web resources.
-However there are a few texts that I would like for you have absorbed by the end of this course.
+As much as possible, I will point you to web resources - I know being a grad student is expensive!
+However there are a few texts that I would like for you have absorbed by the end of this course and one in particular that I think is excellent:

 **Required**:
 * Truthful Art, Alberto Cairo

+(If for any reason you are unable or uninterested to purchase the book, I'm happy to discuss ways to make a copy available to you / I will make sure to have 1 or 2 available to share. )

 **Optional but highly recommended**:
-* Politics of design,
+* Politics of design, Ruben Pater
 * Data Points, Nathan Yau
 * Interactive data visualization for the web 2nd edition, Scott Murray